This gives the limb an overall the appearance of an archer’s bow.

 Bracing, once popular is ineffective.
-Osteotomy is effective but the procedure is permanent, therefore needs to be astutely timed to the remaining growth potential which often become difficult .
+Osteotomy is effective but the procedure is permanent, therefore needs to be astutely timed to the remaining growth potential which often becomes difficult.

-Guided growth is a minimally invasive and offers advantage of being temporary stoppage to growth and reversible nature.
-Staples and percutaneous transphyseal screw were in vogue earlier but now the preference goes to use of eight plate which is fixed by two screws above and below physis.
+Guided growth is a minimally invasive and offers the advantage of being a temporary stoppage to growth and reversible nature.
+Staples and percutaneous transphyseal screw were in vogue earlier but now the preference is to use eight-plate which is fixed by two screws above and below physis.

 Guided growth is the treatment of choice in growing years.
 It may be needed to be repeated though.

-After skeletal maturity has been reached, corrective osteotomies may be required to correct malalignment.
+After skeletal maturity has been reached, corrective osteotomies may be required to correct a malalignment.

 For physiologic genu varum, parental reassurance is required.
 In borderline cases, continued follow-up is warranted.

-In nutritional or metabolic rickets, medical treatment is has the prime role.
+In nutritional or metabolic rickets, medical treatment has a prime role.
 In case of nutritional rickets, correction of deformity can be achieved by supplementation of vitamin D and calcium.

 Dietary management for celiac sprue, administration of bisphosphonates in select cases of osteopenia, and gene therapy for collagen storage disorders are examples of some other measures.